vitu1234/SmartFarm/README.md

 8. Use the Following for reference to setup Channels,fields, reactors and apps on thingSpeak.com [thingspeak.com](https://thingspeak.com/channels/766328)
 9. Code for Matlab Analysis [https://thingspeak.com/apps/matlab_analyses/124838/edit](https://thingspeak.com/apps/matlab_analyses/124838/edit)
 10. final diagram and how it will work ![Set Up of system](https://electronicsforu.com/wp-contents/uploads/2017/02/172-4.jpg "Diagram")
+11. after set-up everything above, head to [ifttt.com](https://ifttt.com/my_applets) and create a webhooks applet and put the trigger url on thingSpeak server on ThingsHttp to send an email to the farmer once the conditions are meant.
+The email sent to farmer consists of instructions on how he/she can read the results from the system.
+12. The SmartFarm recomendation document can be found [here](http://bit.ly/2Jpk5ig)

 # Reference websites
 1. [https://create.arduino.cc/projecthub/AhmedAzouz/rory-the-robot-plant-f7e74b?ref=tag&ref_id=plants&offset=0]